vinaykudari/nexus/app/rules.md

 Mask Semantics
 - Only pixels within the provided mask are eligible for modification.
 - Pixels outside the mask must remain bit-identical to the input.

+Note: When provided a reference image and asked to apply the changes ignore the background focus on the important part of the image